Q. What is AWS Microservice Extractor for .NET?

 Q. What are the pre-requisites to use Microservice Extractor for .NET?

-Microservice Extractor for .NET needs to be installed on a Windows system that has access to buildable source code of the application you are looking to refactor.
-You need to have an AWS account with AWS CLI profile setup to publish metrics.
+Microservice Extractor for .NET needs to be installed on a Windows system that has access to buildable source code of the application you are looking to re-architect.
+You need to have an AWS account with a managed policy to ephemerally process source code metadata from your designated S3 bucket.
 The application source to be analyzed must be built on .NET Framework 4.0 or higher, .NET Core version 3.1, .NET 5.0, or .NET 6.0.
 The application code must be written in C#.

 Note: Microservice Extractor does not support ASP.NET Web Pages or Razer Pages at this time.